mesalock-linux/mesapy/sgx/README.md

 Enter a character before exit ...
 ```

-Also, you can build and run the sample with a single command: `make run`.
+Also, you can build and run the example with a single command: `make run`.